-Faculty of Arts and Sports Department of Art GCSE: Art and Design: Fine Art (1FAO) Contact Teacher: Mrs E Williams
+Faculty of Arts and Sports Department of Art

+GCSE: Art and Design: Fine Art (1FA0)

+Contact Teacher: Mrs E Williams Awarding Body: Pearson Edexcel

 The GCSE Fine Art course includes the study of drawing, painting, printmaking, sculpture and alternative media.
-Students are introduced to the history of art and contemporary art and are taught how to make exciting and ambitious creative outcomes.
-Students will show evidence of trying to extend their own and others' ways of seeing the world.
+Pupils are introduced to the history of art and contemporary art and are taught how to make exciting and ambitious creative outcomes.
+Pupils will show evidence of trying to extend the way in which they and others see the world.
 They will learn how to use the language of the subject sensitively and thoughtfully.

-The course aims to develop pupils':
+The course aims to develop your: